teseoch/CG-Spring-2022/Assignment_3/README.md

 ### Tasks

+1. Implement the Phong shading
-1. Fill in the starter code to implement shadow rays by implementing the function `is_light_visible`.
+2. Fill in the starter code to implement shadow rays by implementing the function `is_light_visible`.

 Ex.3: Reflection [10pt]